machinescream/worker_manager/README.md

 await workerManager.dispose();
 ```

+# Notice
+Before isolates support in wasm, implementation of execution of task same as compute method from foundation

 # Conclusion
 By using Worker Manager, you can enjoy the benefits of efficient task scheduling, reusable isolates, cancellable tasks, and inter-isolate communication.
 It provides a clear advantage over traditional async programming and the built-in compute method, ensuring that your Flutter applications remain performant and responsive even when handling CPU-intensive tasks.
 The additional `executeGentleWithPort` feature provides both gentle cancellation and inter-isolate communication for your tasks, offering further control and efficiency.